Kristina01111000/Drws_site/README.md

  Hours worked july 17 to august 16: 8 hours 30 min -> recieved

- Hours worked august 17 to spetember 16: 7 hour 20 min
+ Hours worked august 17 to september 16: 7 hour 20 min

-  Hours worked spetember 17 to  october 16: 3 hour 00 min
+  Hours worked spetember 17 to  october 16: 3 hour 30 min

 To Talk with peepso:
 the redirect caused a huge slowdown in the site speed, how to fix this?